Anytime-valid simultaneous lower confidence bounds for the true discovery proportion: Notation and Related Literature

 \section{Notation and Related Literature}

-First, we introduce the notation and then we give a brief review of simultaneous confidence bounds for the TDP based on closed testing.
-We end this section with a short overview of e-values and e-processes.
+First, notation is introduced and then a brief review of simultaneous confidence bounds for the TDP based on closed testing is given.
+This section concludes with a short overview of e-values and e-processes.

-In the following, we use bold letters to refer to vectors or, if explicitly stated, matrices.
-Furthermore, when we write hypothesis we are referring to a null hypothesis, unless explicitly stated otherwise.